This triple destination tour gives you the opportunity to see a wide variety of speices and to admire some vastly contrasting landscapes.

 In the meantime, there are also six other Lark species to look for:-

 The Greater and the Lesser Short-toed Larks are usually seen running along the tracks, whilst Crested, Calandra and Skylarks can be seen anywhere, whereas, the Thekla Larks can be seen on the rockier, sloping terrain.
-It is possible to see small groups of both Pin-tailed and Black-bellied Sangrouse, they can usually be found near water or flying over in small groups.
+It is possible to see small groups of both Pin-tailed and Black-bellied Sandgrouse, they can usually be found near water or flying over in small groups.

 As we make our way along the road and dirt tracks, we will be looking out for Little Owl on any farm buildings or stony ruins, Stone Curlew and Eurasian Hoopoe, and both Pin-tailed and Black-bellied Sandgrouse in the surrounding fields.
 Other species likely to be seen are Spectacled Warbler, Booted and Short-toed Eagles, Golden Eagle, Griffon Vulture and sometimes Egyptian Vulture.